alextison/PayeTonKawa/README.md

 ## Technologies Used

-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
-- Tech 3 - version 3.0
+- Java/SpringBoot
+- Flutter/Dart

 ## Features

-- Awesome feature 1
+### API Routes for:

-- Awesome feature 2
+- Products
+- Product by id
-- Awesome feature 3
+- Customers
+- Customer by id
+- Customer by id orders
+- Customer by id order by id
+- Customer by id order by id products

 ## Screenshots